HEED THE VOX POPULI, AND TAKE THIS WORD OF THE DAY QUIZ!

-The returned object was not a mesopotamian artifact, at least not in a traditional sense.
+The returned object was not a Mesopotamian artifact, at least not in a traditional sense.

-Also, the Bible clearly places the Garden of Eden “eastward,” near the mesopotamian empire of Sumer.
+Also, the Bible clearly places the Garden of Eden “eastward,” near the Mesopotamian empire of Sumer.

-A lens, it must be remembered, with a fair magnifying power, has been discovered among the mesopotamian ruins.
+A lens, it must be remembered, with a fair magnifying power, has been discovered among the Mesopotamian ruins.

 A region of western Asia, in what is now Iraq, known as the “cradle of civilization.”
 Western writing first developed there, done with sticks on clay tablets.
 Agricultural organization on a large scale also began in Mesopotamia, along with work in bronze and iron (see Bronze Age and Iron Age).
-Governmental systems in the region were especially advanced (see Babylon and Hammurabi).
+Governmental systems in the region were especially advanced (see Babylon (see also Babylon) and Hammurabi).
 A number of peoples lived in Mesopotamia, including the Sumerians, Akkadians, Hittites, and Assyrians.